Q: What is The Business Minor Summer Institute (BSMI)?

 A: Tuition charged on or before May 15, 2019 is due June 14, 2019.

 Q: How do I apply to the program?

 A: Students must complete the Intent to Enroll form online.

 Q: When does the program stop accepting Intent to Enroll forms?

 A: The program stops accepting Intent to Enroll forms on March 4, 2019.

 A: The Institute staff may choose to interview all BSMI applicants who meet the 3.0 GPA threshold.

 Q: Can I enroll if I am an international student?

-A: Absolutely.
-The Business Minor Summer Institute welcomes international students from all majors.
+A: The Business Minor Summer Institute welcomes all international students from Newcomb-Tulane College.